OpenAI Shuts Down Bing Web Browser Plugin

 When it debuted in May, OpenAI planned to gradually enable existing plugins from its early collaborators for ChatGPT users, beginning with ChatGPT Plus subscribers.

-"In the coming months, as we learn from deployment and continue to improve our safety systems, we’ll iterate on this protocol, and we plan to enable developers using OpenAI models to integrate plugins into their own applications beyond ChatGPT," OpenAI officials wrote.
+"In the coming months, as we learn from deployment and continue to improve our safety systems, we’ll iterate on this protocol, and we plan to enable developers using OpenAI models to integrate plugins into their own applications beyond ChatGPT," OpenAI officials wrote back in May.

 OpenAI added in a tweet on July 3, "Very grateful to the ChatGPT Plus subscribers who have been helping us test the browsing feature.
 This is why we started with a beta — have received extremely valuable feedback, learned a lot, & will bring it back soon."